 The Genocide Machine (Dalek Empire Part I)

 The Genocide Machine was Big Finish’s first Dalek story of the main range, and the company’s first Dalek story ever.
-As such, there are some interesting quirks with this story, such as the unusual presence of another voice actor for the Daleks who works alongside Nicholas Briggs, Big Finish sound designer Alistair Lock.
-Speaking of sound design, this story also has many stock sound effects which is typical of early Big Finish audios.
+As such, there are some interesting quirks with this story, such as the unusual presence of another voice actor for the Daleks who works alongside Nicholas Briggs, none other than Big Finish sound designer Alistair Lock.
+Speaking of sound design, this story also has many stock sound effects which is typical of early Big Finish audios, which are reminiscent of classic cartoons such as the G1 Transformers animated series.
 This might sound like a bad thing, but on the whole the sound design for this story is very good and is actually really atmospheric at times.

 This story features the Seventh Doctor and Ace as they visit the library of Kar-Charrat, located in the middle of a rainforest.
-At the same time, an archaeological team led by Bev Tarrant.
+At the same time, an archaeological team led by Bev Tarrant attempts to access the library but is attacked by the Daleks, leaving Bev as the only survivor.
 Fans of the expanded universe will recognize Bev from the Bernice Summerfield audios, though she actually makes her first appearance here in The Genocide Machine.
 This story has somewhat of a reputation for being dull, but this is perhaps an unfair assessment.
 The word that springs to mind when reviewing The Genocide Machine is that it is experimental, both in the sense that it brings the Daleks to audio for the first time, and it also tries a lot of interesting things with its sound design.
 There are some criticisms of The Genocide Machine that do stand, in that Bev and Ace sound far too similar, and the final defeat of the Daleks at the end of the story is somewhat lacklustre.

-Even after all these years, Big Finish’s first ever Dalek audio story stands the test of time, and is definitely worth a listen.
+However, The Genocide Machine does have a lot going for it.
+It is, after all, the first Dalek story Big Finish ever produced, and when listened to in that context The Genocide Machine is a very interesting listen.
+Even after all these years, Big Finish’s first ever Dalek audio story stands the test of time, and is definitely worth picking up given it’s low price.
 As with many of Big Finish’s other early releases, this audio feels more like a Classic Who story than some other Dalek audios in the range, so fans of that era will definitely enjoy it.
 The Genocide Machine may not be the best Big Finish Dalek audio, but it is definitely an important one.

 Brotherhood of the Daleks